One Week in MALLORCA – Guide to the Island’s Mesmerizing Hideouts

 After a city tour on Saturday and a challenging hike on Sunday, do as most museums do and make Monday your day of rest.

-The bus takes to you Alcúdia on the northern coast in a bit over an hour.
+The bus takes you to Alcúdia on the northern coast in a bit over an hour.

 While you shouldn’t miss out on a walk on the town’s historic wall,